lionxuan888/lionxuan888.github.io/_posts/2017-02-06-javaMemoryModel.md

 - Why should I care?

+比较有代表性的介绍
 What is javaMemoryModel:

-The Java Memory Model defines the behavior of volatile and synchronized, and, more importantly, ensures that a correctly synchronized Java program runs correctly *on all processor architectures*.
+1. The Java Memory Model defines the behavior of volatile and synchronized, and, more importantly,

+ensures that a correctly synchronized Java program runs correctly *on all processor architectures*.

+2. The Java Memory Model was an ambitious undertaking;

+it was the first time that a programming language specification

+attempted to incorporate a memory model which could provide consistent semantics

+for concurrency across a variety of architectures.
+Unfortunately,

+defining a memory model which is both consistent and intuitive proved far more difficult than expected.

+JSR 133 defines a new memory model for the Java language which fixes the flaws of the earlier memory model.

+In order to do this, the semantics of final and volatile needed to change.